COMPLETE CONTROL: Central Clarion Quarterback Jase Ferguson and Wildcats Putting Up Huge Numbers as They Roll Into PIAA Battle Against Westinghouse

 “It happens all the time,” Eggleton said.
 “Even something in the run game.
 Or he’ll come and say, ‘Hey, I missed that guy.
 Come back to that play.
 He’ll be open again.
 I should have thrown the ball to him.’
 It’s just the constant communication we have throughout the game of what he’s seeing and what I’m seeing.”

-Ferguson appreciates the faith Eggleton and the coaching staff has in him.
+Ferguson appreciates the faith Eggleton and the coaching staff have in him.

-“It feel amazing they have that confidence and that trust in me to be able to make my own reads and make my own decision,” he said.
+“It feels amazing they have that confidence and that trust in me to be able to make my own reads and make my own decision,” he said.

-Ferguson didn’t do as much of that during his first two years as a started when he was just trying to get his bearing as the starting QB.
+Ferguson didn’t do as much of that during his first two years as a starter when he was just trying to get his bearing as the starting QB.

-He displayed his raw talent during his freshman campaign, which started slowly for Central Clarion amid COVID-19 pandemic cancelations and last-minute rescheduling of game.
-It started to click for Ferguson the second half of that year and the Wildcats turned an 0-4 start into a playoff berth.
+He displayed his raw talent during his freshman campaign, which started slowly for Central Clarion amid COVID-19 pandemic cancelations and last-minute rescheduling of games.
+It started to click for Ferguson in the second half of that year and the Wildcats turned an 0-4 start into a playoff berth.

 Ferguson made a huge leap last season, leading Central Clarion to the District 9 Class 2A championship before losing to Westinghouse in the PIAA playoffs.